Pension scheme funding negotiations

-Independent employer advice service, empowering scheme sponsors in their negotiations with trustees.
+Independent employer advice service, empowering pension scheme sponsors in their negotiations with trustees

 At Barnett Waddingham we provide a totally independent employer advice service.
 Our aim is to empower scheme sponsors in their negotiations with trustees, thereby allowing them to regain some control.
 This can range from simply explaining the funding process and trustee issues to the sponsor, to structuring bespoke financial solutions to deal with specific needs.